Treatments and drugsBy Mayo Clinic staff

 Ischemic priapism — the result of blood not being able to exit the penis — is an emergency situation that requires immediate treatment.
 This treatment usually begins with a combination of draining blood from the penis and using medications.

 - Additional treatments.
-If you have sickle cell anemia, you may receive additional treatments that are used to treat disease-related episodes, such as supplemental oxygen or an intravenous solution to keep you well hydrated.
+If you have sickle cell anemia, you may receive additional treatments that are used to treat disease-related episodes, such as supplemental oxygen or an intravenous solution to keep you hydrated.

 Nonischemic priapism often goes away with no treatment.
 Because there isn't a risk of damage to the penis, your doctor may suggest a watch-and-wait approach.
 Putting ice and pressure on the perineum — the region between the base of the penis and the anus — may help end the erection.